 Observations: There are ten spaces for electric vehicles in the town centre and are all located within the Burn Lane Car Park.
-At time of the site visit none of the spaces were in use but looking at usage data since their installation the spaces are used on a regular basis.
-No comments, positive or negative, were received in relation to the EV charging points through the visitor survey.
+At time of the site visit none of the spaces were in use.
+The usage of the EV charging points is fairly steady month on month and through 2022 has been gradually increasing.
+No comments, positive or negative, were received in relation to the EV charging points through the 2021 community survey.